kubernetes/sig-release/release-team/role-handbooks/documentation-guides/update-release-docs-new.md

     - PRs ready for review: (~2.5 weeks before release)
     - Reviews complete, PRs ready to merge: First business day of the week prior to release (~9-10 days before release)

-- Watch for the release feature tracking spreadsheet.
+- Watch for the release enhancement tracking spreadsheet.

-    Early in the cycle, the release manager opens a feature tracking spreadsheet (for example, [the 1.8 release spreadsheet](https://docs.google.com/spreadsheets/d/1AFksRDgAt6BGA3OjRNIiO3IyKmA-GU7CXaxbihy48ns/edit#gid=0)).
+    Early in the cycle, the release manager opens an enhancement tracking spreadsheet (for example, [the 1.8 release spreadsheet](https://docs.google.com/spreadsheets/d/1AFksRDgAt6BGA3OjRNIiO3IyKmA-GU7CXaxbihy48ns/edit#gid=0)).
 The spreadsheet contains important information for docs:

-    - Which features need user-facing docs
+    - Which enhancements need user-facing docs
     - Feature owners (and their GitHub IDs)
-    - The SIG associated with each feature (useful for obtaining technical reviews)
+    - The SIG associated with each enhancement (useful for obtaining technical reviews)
-    - Links to docs PRs opened for each feature
+    - Links to docs PRs opened for each enhancement

 ### Docs starting tasks